-The privilege of auditing courses without paying a fee is extended to all regularly enrolled fulltime graduate students.
+The privilege of auditing courses without paying a fee is extended to all regularly enrolled fultime graduate students.
 Auditors may not take examinations or expect evaluation or feedback from the instructor.
 No credit is given for an audited course.
+Please note that not all instructors allow auditors.
 To audit a course, students should first ask the instructor if they accept auditors in their class.
 If they do, they should register for the course during the registration period and then submit an add/drop form to the Heller School Office of Student Records and Enrollment by the deadline established in the Academic Calendar.
 If students decide to change a course to audit after originally thinking they would take it for credit, they should follow the same procedure.
 Instructors, at their discretion, may choose to accept or decline auditors.